espressomd/espresso/doc/sphinx/io.rst

     [ checkpoint_path= ]

 Determines the identifier for a checkpoint.
-Legal characters for an id are “0-9”, “a-zA-Z”, “-”, “_”.
+Legal characters for an id are "0-9", "a-zA-Z", "-", "_".

 Specifies the relative or absolute path where the checkpoints are stored.

-For example ``checkpoint = checkpointing.Checkpointing(checkpoint_id=“mycheckpoint”)``
+For example ``checkpoint = checkpointing.Checkpointing(checkpoint_id="mycheckpoint")``
-would create the new checkpoint with id “mycheckpoint” and all the checkpointing data will be stored in the current directory.
+would create the new checkpoint with id "mycheckpoint" and all the checkpointing data will be stored in the current directory.

 After the system and checkpointing user variables are set up they can be